What can Biden’s Israel visit accomplish after Gaza hospital bombing?

 What about Iran’s warnings?

-Iran has warned for days that new fronts could be opened in the war and Foreign Minister Hossein Amir-Abdollahian explicitly said on Monday night that Israel could expect “preemptive” action “in the coming hours” if it continues on its current path.
+Iran has warned for days that new fronts could be opened in the war and Foreign Minister Hossein Amirabdollahian explicitly said on Monday night that Israel could expect “preemptive” action “in the coming hours” if it continues on its current path.

 Iran’s Supreme Leader Ayatollah Ali Khamenei said on Tuesday that Gaza’s bombing needs to stop immediately and that Washington ought to be held accountable for the current situation.